-Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge and behaviours.
+Relevant employment is employment in a job role that will support the applicant in developing the required skills, knowledge, and behaviours.

 If an applicant does not meet the standard entry requirements UCEM will consider the application on an individual basis.
-In these cases, the application will be assessed by the Programme Leader, who will give careful consideration to any professional and life experiences as well as any academic or vocational qualifications the applicant may hold.
+In these cases, the application will be assessed by the Programme Leader or for students in Hong Kong by the Dean of School (International), who will give careful consideration to any professional and life experiences as well as any academic or vocational qualifications the applicant may hold.
 The applicant may be asked to provide a detailed personal statement and/or a reference or letter of support from an employer or mentor to support the application.